canjs/canjs/guides/setup.md

 ## Folder Structure

-A lot of frameworks recommend a structure that has separate JS, CSS, and HTML folders.
 When building a CanJS app, because our application will be built using components, we use a component-based folder structure.
+This structure makes it easier to both manage the contents of the component---and port the component, should you want to use it in another application.

 Off of a root folder called *PlaceMyOrder*, create the following subfolders:

 ```
 | PlaceMyOrder